 Before students can begin writing they need to have something to write about.
-This step is intended to help them find an interesting topic through brainstorming, freewriting, generating ideas, listing ideas, talking to others, etc. Students are more willing to invest in their writing when they have chosen their own topics.
+This step is intended to help them find an interesting topic through brainstorming, freewriting, generating ideas, listing ideas, talking to others, etc. Students are more likely to take ownership of their writing when they have chosen their own topics.

 Once an idea has been chosen, I suggest that the first draft be written in their writer’s notebooks.
-I remind my students that a writer’s notebook is a place to hold the student writer’s thinking.
-The first draft will not be and should not be expected to be perfect.
+I remind my students that a writer’s notebook is a place to hold their thinking.
+The first draft will not be and should not be perfect.
 It will be a skeleton of an idea that needs to be developed.
-At this stage, students should aim to have a beginning, middle, and end to their writing as this will make a peer conference much more productive.
-Once the student writer has a draft it is time to get feedback from a listener/reader.
+At this stage, students should aim to have a beginning, middle and end to their writing as this will make a peer conference much more productive.
+Once the writer has a draft it is time to get feedback from a listener/reader.
 This is a peer conference time.
-Students may meet as often as they need to, but the meetings should not take over their writing time, and the meetings must help the writer.
+Students may meet as often as they need to, but the meetings should not take over their writing time, and the meeting must help the writer.
 If this is not carefully structured students will see this as a time to socialize.
 I suggest that they meet a maximum of ten minutes and then return to their writing spot.
 The teacher will also be involved in teacher/student conferences.

-This is the step that young student writers enjoy the least because it requires them going back and taking a very close look at the work they have done so far.
-Often young writers think that writing is done in one take and they want to jump to publishing as soon as possible.
-Before publishing, they need to ask themselves some revising questions, e.g., Did I write about one idea?
+This is the step that students enjoy the least because it requires them going back and taking a very close look at the work they have done so far.
+Often young writers think that writing is done in one take and they want to jump to publishing.
+Before publishing, they need to ask themselves some revising questions.
+For example, Did I write about one idea?
 Do I need to move sentences/paragraphs around?
 Do I need to add more details?
 Do I need to delete parts?
 Does my writing make sense as a whole?
-If they have had a peer conference, they should have a few ideas as to how they can move forward in their writing.
+If they have had peer or teacher conferences, they should have a few ideas as to how they can move forward in their writing.

 For the final step students will publish their writing in an appropriate format.
 The format will depend on the genre.

-Finally, keep in mind that the writing process steps can be woven together.
+Finally, keep in mind that the writing process steps can involve revisiting some steps more than once.
 As students work through the process, they will see that there are times when they want to revisit a step to make their writing stronger.
-For example, while students are editing they might recognize that there is something that they want to go back and revise.
+For example, while students are editing, they might recognize that there is something that they want to go back and revise.
 This is a normal part of being a writer and I think it shows that the student is placing value on clearly communicating their writing idea.

 Keep it going!

 Once you have shared the writing process steps with the students be sure to have them on display so your students can refer to them throughout the school year.